alan-agius4/ng-mono-repo-starter/README.md

 An Angular mono repository starter kit featuring `Jest`, `Lerna`, `Compodoc`, `scss-bundle` and `ng-packagr`.

 ## Features
-- Flatten SCSS into a single file to improve build time for consummers
+- Flatten SCSS output into a single file to improve build time for consumers
 - Supports scoped packages
 - Supports secondary entries similar to Angular's Testing Modules.
 - All the other features that `Jest`, `Lerna`, `Compodoc` and `ng-packagr` provide.